 No one likes dealing with in-laws if they are insensitive, intrusive, and outright rude.
 Your mother-in-law gripes about the way you wear your hair or your father-in-law just gripes in general.
-Dealing with your mean in-laws, unfortunately, is something you are going to have to adjust to.
+Dealing with your rude in-laws, unfortunately, is something you are going to have to adjust to.
 Because, like it or not, you did not just marry your husband, but you married his entire family.

 So you are in line to go to paradise by plane and… what?
 The employee is starting to look at you weird when they see that your airline ticket and passport does not have the same name posted on them.
 Next you are taken to an office and questioned by a scary tall looking official.
 The thought of paradise fades into the horizon as your life turns into a nightmare.
 Okay, Okay… that is the worst case scenario, but problems can arise if your name does not match your passport.
 If you plan to travel, you need those names to match.